 A More Robust & Scalable PMIS

 Each of the six key core functionalities above are minimum baseline components of a true project management information system and should be considered when seeking out a PMIS.
-There are many solutions (ARES PRISM being one of them) that offer this functionality plus more for well-rounded project management.
+There are many solutions (Contruent being one of them) that offer this functionality plus more for well-rounded project management.

-With a recognized global presence, ARES PRISM is a multi-currency and multi-language project controls and management solution.
+With a recognized global presence, Contruent Enterprise is a multi-currency and multi-language project controls and management solution.
 It is also flexible in licensing; organizations are able to purchase the amount of licenses needed rather than requiring a license minimum.

-Each ARES PRISM project management module can perform change management, so that no matter which module(s) are implemented, all project changes are tracked and can be traced back to a single source of truth.
+Each Contruent Enterprise project management function can perform change management, so that no matter which module(s) are implemented, all project changes are tracked and can be traced back to a single source of truth.
 This powerful change management solution provides organizations with a complete and auditable system for tracking cost and schedule changes to the project’s baseline and forecast.

 Time-Phased Budget & EVM